opencog/docker/opencog/README.md

 ## Steps for RelEx development (For UNIX like Systems only)
 Starting the containers run either of the following commands
-* `docker-compose -f relex.yml run --service-ports relex`  # to map container ports to host
+* If you want to map container ports to host run `docker-compose -f relex.yml run --service-ports relex`
-* `docker-compose -f relex.yml run relex`  # if you don't want to map ports to host
+* If you don't want to map ports to host run `docker-compose -f relex.yml run relex`

 ## Steps for opencog-to-minecraft development (For UNIX like Systems only)
 1. To start the Minecraft server and access a configured development environment